peeramid-labs/contracts/README.md

 Smart contract infrastructure for [rankify.it](https://rankify.it) - A platform for building bottom-up self-organized organizations with use of autonomous competence identification and continuous voting proposing protocols .

-## Overview

-Rankify Contracts provide the foundation for creating and managing Meritocratic Autonomous Organizations (MAO) using a  tournament system for autonomous competence identification.
-The system leverages the Diamond pattern for upgradeable smart contracts and integrates with Ethereum Distribution System toi deploy governance tokens compatible with governance frameworks like Aragon OSx or OpenZeppelin.

 ## Architecture